QT Wellington Hotel: Relocation of the building

-Weighing an estimated 3500 tonnes, this reinforced concrete building was moved from its original site, now the location of the Museum of New Zealand Te Papa Tongarewa to a site some 180 metres down and across a major road.
+Weighing an estimated 3500 tonnes, the reinforced concrete building was moved from its original site, now the location of the Museum of New Zealand Te Papa Tongarewa, to a site more than 100 metres down and across a major road.

-The relocation started in May 1993 and was completed just over five months later.
-The hotel's weight was transferred from 17 columns to a giant steel grid, bolted on to railway bogies to allow the move, then hydraulic jacks were pushed up between the grid and the bottom of the hotel, and the columns were cut to transfer the weight.
-The hotel was wheeled on 8 sets of parallel rails 80 metres along Cable Street on 14-15 August 1993.
+The relocation started in May 1993 and took just over five months.
+The hotel's weight was transferred from 17 columns to a giant steel grid bolted on to railway bogies, then hydraulic jacks were pushed up between the grid and the bottom of the hotel, and the columns were cut to transfer the weight.
+The hotel was wheeled on 8 sets of parallel rails 80 metres along Cable Street on 14–15 August 1993.
 The wheels were then turned 90 degrees, and the building pushed 40 metres across the road on 21 August on another set of rails to a point where it was joined to new foundations, and recommenced operation as a hotel.

 During this process, the only items removed from the hotel were the bed linens.
 Everything else remained in situ, even the bottles in the bar.
-Nothing was damaged in the move and there were no signs of any stress (cracks in plaster, doors jamming, etc.) whatsoever.
+Nothing was damaged in the move and there were no signs of any building stress or damage as cracks.

-Motive power for the move was eight hydraulic rams.
-Collectively these were capable of providing a push of 160 tonnes.
+Motive power for the move was eight hydraulic rams capable of providing 160 tonnes of push.
 In the event only 8 tonnes of push were required to get the building rolling.
 Each of the two moves was accomplished in one day, at a maximum speed of 12 metres per hour.
-Between the first move and the second, a period was required to turn the 96 railway bogies used through 90 degrees.
+Between the first move and the second, time was required to turn the 96 railway bogies used 90 degrees.
 Each bogie had 4 wheels, so the point loading through each wheel was less than 10 tonnes.

-At the time of moving the building was only five years old.
+At the time of moving, the building was only five years old.
 Although comparatively new, the hotel was to have been demolished to make way for the much larger structure of the National Museum.
 Chris Parkin, the entrepreneur who undertook the project, was awarded the title of 'Wellingtonian of the Year' in 1993.